nasa/cumulus/docs/deployment/monitoring.md

 #### Monitoring Lambda Functions

-Logging for each Lambda Function is performed by writing to Lambda-specific log groups.
+Logging for each Lambda Function is available in Lambda-specific CloudWatch log groups.

 #### Monitoring ECS services